AdilHamidii/AdilHamidii/README.md

 ### Hi there 👋

 ## 👨‍🎓 I'm a student and im still learning a bunch of new things
-- ❓ Currently in my 4th semester so far
+- ❓ Currently studying
-- ❔ Learning low level c programming
+- ❔ Learning low level c++ / x86 asm programming

 ### 📎 You can connnect with me here: Adil.hamidii123@gmail.com